danielabar/meblog/src/markdown/active_storage_form_errors.md

 ![active storage markup for custom file input](../images/active-storage-markup-for-custom-file-input.png "active storage markup for custom file input")

 Clicking the custom "Choose File" button launches the system file selector because it's rendered on top of the hidden native file input.
-However, the custom div to display either "No file chosen" or the selected filename isn't functional yet.
-And if the form is submitted with a validation error, that custom div isn't showing the file name user previously selected.

-To make the custom file input functional, we'll need to add some JavaScript.
+To make the custom file name display functional, we'll need to add some JavaScript.
 [Stimulus](https://stimulus.hotwired.dev/handbook/introduction) is a minimal JavaScript framework that works with Rails that to enhance server-rendered pages.
 To get started, run the following command to generate a new Stimulus controller:

 ```bash
 bin/rails generate stimulus file_upload